prince-aegon/GEDStorm-Old/README.md

-# GEDCOM-Parser
+# GEDStorm

-A parser in C++ for GEDCOM 5.5.5 Files.
+A parser written in C++ for GEDCOM 5.5.5 Files.

 ## 1. Running the parser